Kahoneki/Portfolio/src/Blog Posts/Kahoneki.com - Development Journey.md

 This is all to say, I've given one of my Tailwind code blocks to Google's Gemini 2.5 Pro AI model and asked it to rewrite my design using traditional CSS classes.
 Apologies to those AI-averse, and apologies for any potential mistakes that I can't personally verify.

 Here's my HTML+Tailwind block for the main design of the Portfolio page (note: this doesn't include the items themselves which are handled with more complex Tailwind.
 This is essentially just the grid design).
 Pay attention to the `className` string, it's a collection of small single-purpose utility classes.
-In addition, prefixes like `sm:`, `md:`, and `lg:` are known as breakpoints and is how Tailwind handles responsive design.
+In addition, prefixes like `sm:`, `md:`, and `lg:` are known as breakpoints and are how Tailwind handles responsive design.
 ```tsx
 <>
 <Navbar></Navbar>